 Software Request Policy

-The Library Building is closed.
-Many resources and services will be unavailable until regular building access resumes.
-For more information, please see our Library Resources and Services Available During Fall guide, or contact the Library using our 24/7 Ask a Librarian service.
+The Library Building currently has restricted access.
+For more information on available spaces and services, please see our Library Resources and Services Available in Winter/Spring 2021 guide, or contact the Library using our 24/7 Ask a Librarian service.

 To address the occasional need when academic departments/programs require their students to use specialized software for course-related purposes.
 If adequate capacity is not available in their College / Department computer labs, instructors can request that the Library install software required for a course on a specific number of Library computers.